vorth/vzome-sharing/2021/07/01/08-32-30-dodecs-hull/README.md

 ## Your vZome design is uploaded

-### [Embeddable vZome Online view][embed]

-***This is the best link to share***!
-The link is *embeddable* because it will render in social media (e.g. Discord, Twitter, FaceBook...) with a proper title and a preview image.

-There is just one minor hitch: you must wait a bit because the embeddable link is only ready after GitHub Pages has refreshed and is ready to serve up your design file and the thumbnail image.
-That process typically only takes a few seconds, but it may take longer.
-If you use the link too soon, vZome Online will show an error: "Unable to parse XML from...".
-If this happens, just wait a bit and reload the vZome Online page.

----

 ### [Quick vZome Online view][quick]

 Use this link only if you're in a hurry, and you don't care about link embedding with a preview image.
 If you can see this page, then the link will work immediately.